Graduating Leaders

 This blending of programs can be attributed, in part, to Gull Lakes’ commitment to Multi-Tier System of Supports (MTSS).
 The focal point of MTSS is student learning.
 Gull Lake provides academic, social, emotional, and behavioral supports and interventions to every learner, whether struggling or advanced, so they can be successful.
 Because the focus is on students and learning, a variety of flexible educational options is offered.
 Based on the MTSS model, Gull Lake supports student learning with great leadership, a culture of trust and empowerment, and professional development.
 GLCS provides district-wide professional development, aligned to their school improvement plan, through personal learning communities (PLCs), and other opportunities and resources.
 Continual school improvement through data-driven decisions has changed the way the district works and collaborates together.

-In addition to creating innovative and comprehensive programming for kids, Raph takes stewardship of taxpayer investment seriously, not only in his own district but in his ISD.
-During the COVID pandemic, Raph was instrumental in building collaboration between districts in the county.
+GLCS’s innovation goes beyond its district.
+During the COVID pandemic, GLCS was instrumental in building collaboration between districts in the county.
 To provide quality online courses with experienced teachers for students at home, the ISD (KRESA – Kalamazoo Regional Educational Service Agency) created the KRESA Virtual & Innovative Collaborative (KVIC).
-Students remained in their own district with local teacher mentors and Gull Lake’s experienced virtual teachers taught the courses.
+Students remained in their district with local teacher mentors and Gull Lake’s experienced virtual teachers taught the courses.

 The following information highlights ways in which Gull Lake is personalizing education for students.
 While the format for this article separates the initiatives by program enrollment options, students at Gull Lake can blend their learning between programs.
 This inclusiveness culminates at graduation where students from many of the programs walk across the stage together.